Nepiki/Guides/(WIP)-Pokémon-FireRed-Version-‐-Gotta-Catch-'Em-All-Achievement-Guide.md

 [Gotta Catch 'Em All Checklist](https://docs.google.com/spreadsheets/d/1T79ODf2EUPzEMBntdI9fsamT3cs8KuGekGGrDZjjBwg/edit?usp=sharing)

+To use the checklist, click on the link above.
+Open the File menu and choose "Make a copy".
+Name your copy of the checklist whatever you'd like and press the "Make a copy" button.
+Now you can mark off the Pokémon you have caught in the checklist and it will save automatically as you go.
+Happy hunting!

 ## Evolution Items

 It is important to keep in mind that some evolution items are limited and require thoughtful use to prevent locking the achievement due to running out of items.